amaiya/onprem/README-WSL.md

 This is quite simple to do.
 At a command prompt: `wsl --install -d Ubuntu-22.04`

 Ubuntu 22.04 is a preference of the author, not a requirement.
 Almost any instance type with a modern enough Python version will work just fine.
-The NVIDIA GPU section below has only been tried on an Ubuntu 22.04 instance though.
+However, the NVIDIA GPU section below has only been tested on Ubuntu 22.04 instances.

 Once the environment started for the first time, WSL works just like a native Ubuntu installation.
 If you have an NVIDIA device supporting CUDA, you can even